trussworks/sesh/README.md

 ### Login

-When a user sucessfully authenticates, wether via username/password, oauth, client certs, etc. Create a new login and set the HttpOnly cookie like so:
+When a user successfully authenticates (whether via username/password, OAuth, client certs, etc.), create a new login and set the HttpOnly cookie like so:

 ```
     // With a valid accountID, we can begin a session.